vuejs/it.vuejs.org/src/api/index.md

   <div v-for="(key, val) in object"></div>
   ```

-  The detailed usage for `v-for` is explained in the guide section linked below.
+  The detailed Utilizzo for `v-for` is explained in the guide section linked below.

 - **See also:** [List Rendering](/guide/list.html).